CHRNA1

 Neuronal acetylcholine receptor subunit alpha-1, also known as nAChRα1, is a protein that in humans is encoded by the CHRNA1 gene.
-The protein encoded by this gene is a subunit of certain nicotinic acetylcholine receptors (nAchR).
+The protein encoded by this gene is a subunit of certain nicotinic acetylcholine receptors (nAChR).

-The muscle acetylcholine receptor consists of 5 subunits of 4 different types: 2 alpha isoforms and 1 each of beta, gamma, and delta subunits.2 This gene encodes an alpha subunit that plays a role in acetylcholine binding/channel gating.
+The muscle acetylcholine receptor consists of 5 subunits of 4 different types: 2 alpha isoforms and 1 each of beta, gamma, delta and epsilon subunits.
+The gamma sub-unit being only present in embryonic nAChR.
+This gene encodes an alpha subunit that plays a role in acetylcholine binding/channel gating.
 Alternatively spliced transcript variants encoding different isoforms have been identified.

 Interactions

-Cholinergic receptor, nicotinic, alpha 1 has been shown to interact with CHRND.
+Neuronal acetylcholine receptor subunit alpha-1 has been shown to interact with CHRND.